-But, if a candidate wants to pursue her/his career in academics then PGPM will be considered as a Post Graduate Diploma and not as a Degree.
-Hence a candidate having PGPM can go for Fellowship Program in Management but cannot purse PhD.
+But, if a candidate wants to pursue a career in Academics then PGPM will be considered as a Post Graduate Diploma and not as a Degree.
+Hence a candidate having PGPM can go for Fellowship Program in Management (FPM) and she/he will be termed as a 'Fellow' but not a PhD.
 A candidate having MBA does not have such limitations.

 Every year IIMs conduct Common Admission Test (CAT), as the 1st round, to initiate selection of the most deserving of the MBA aspirants for the 20 IIMs.
 Additionally CAT scores are accepted by more than 100 institutes (both Govt. and Pvt.) across the country.
-This makes CAT the most important exam for an MBA aspirant.
+This makes CAT arguably the most important exam for an MBA aspirant.

 Ranking of B-Schools and Career Prospects

-There are more than a thousand B-Schools, but only a handful are reputed enough to impart a good education as well as give a good start to the career.
+There are more than a thousand B-Schools, but only a handful are reputed enough to impart good all-round education as well as give a head start to an individual's career.
 The need of every management aspirant is different so it is not possible to generalise which B-schools are worth going and which are not.
-A list of B-Schools affiliated to CAT categorized according to their average placements in 2017-18 has been given below.
-Candidates should note that placement, though a very important criterion, is but one of many criteria to choose a perfect B-School for oneself.
-Aspiring management professionals should do a thorough study of B-Schools and their facilities before joining one.
-Also note that this list is not comprehensive; there may be some more B-Schools which have not been included in one of these categories.
+A list of B-Schools affiliated to CAT categorized according to their aspirational value to students and insitute's reputation has been shared below.

 To know about the procedure in detail you can click on the link given below.

-This year, the Registration is from August 5th, 2020 till September 16th, 2020.
+This year, the Registration is from August 5th, 2020 till September 23rd, 2020.

 The CAT 2020 test day is November 29th, 2020.